dovvnloading/Py2Exe/README.md

   - Pre-build cleaning and binary stripping
   - UPX compression control
   - Inclusion of hidden imports and data collection
-- **Robust & Stable**: The UI is designed with a fixed window and protected panels to prevent layout issues and ensure a consistent user experience.
+- **Robust & Stable**: The UI is designed with a fixed window and a non-collapsible settings panel to prevent layout issues and ensure a consistent user experience.

 ## Demonstration